OceanScript-Devs/OceanScript/README.md

 ### Building letters

 Visualize **4** boxes.
 Each box has **9** squares inside, with **3** columns, and **3** rows.
-So basically, three 3x3 boxes.
+So basically, four 3x3 boxes.
 This is what we need to start building our letters.

 ```alp
 # Box 1